Hacosta21/Octopus-C2-framework/README.md

 Octopus is an open source, pre-operation C2 server.
 It is based in Python and typically uses a powershell agent on the target server which it communicates through https.

-In this project used threat hunting tools to discover C2 beaconing.
+In this project implemented threat hunting tools to discover C2 beaconing.
 Applied Zeek logs and Real Intelligence (RITA) Threat Analytics to find beaconing behavior by the Octopus C2 Server.